What is the “Executive Center” of the Brain?

 4 Ways to Strengthen the Executive Center of Your Brain

-- Keep your blood sugar balanced throughout the day with healthy snacks, green tea, and the vitamins and nutrients you need.
+3. Keep your blood sugar balanced throughout the day with healthy snacks.
+Also, supplements, green tea, and Rhodiola can increase blood flow to the PFC which can help you make better decisions.
 Low blood sugar levels are associated with lower overall blood flow to the brain, poor impulse control, irritability, and bad decisions.

 4. Always ask “Then what?”
 When it comes to your health, these are the two most important words in the English language.
 Think about the consequences of your behavior before you act.
 Exercising self-control is one of the best ways to strengthen your PFC.
 To develop your PFC, you can practice saying no to the things that aren’t good for you and, over time, you’ll find it easier to do the right thing.

 Taking care of your brain is the single most important thing you can do for your health, your life, and the lives of those around you.
 Having a PFC that works optimally also helps you be smarter, healthier, happier – and even wealthier – because you’ll develop the ability to think before acting and consider the consequences.

 To help you better understand your brain and create a treatment plan that’s targeted to your unique needs, call us today at 888-288-9834 or visit us online to schedule a visit.